 Of course, the first thought that jumped in my head was, "did you tip the chef?"

-He was about to tip, but after what happened he decided to gave it to the bartender instead
+He was about to tip, but after what happened he decided to give the tip to the bartender instead.

 He did say that while in line, he noticed that many people ahead of him didn't tip either...

 The Boston Crème Donut was good while the Chocolate Croissant was just ok;

 It was light & fluffy, with good textural contrast.
 It was also gluten-free

 (not that it matters to me anyway, but we know people who care).